Family Portrait (feature drama, 75 minutes, 4K, DCP, color, sound, 2023)

 World Premiere: Locarno Film Festival

-Other Festivals: Chicago International Film Festival, Black Canvas Film Festival, El Gouna Film Festival, Mannheim Heidelberg Film Festival, Houston Cinema Arts Festival
+Other Festivals: Chicago International Film Festival, Black Canvas Film Festival, El Gouna Film Festival, Mannheim Heidelberg Film Festival, Houston Cinema Arts Festival, American Film Festival, D’A Film Festival, Fest de Films de Films France, and many others.

-Awards: Locarno Boccalino d'Oro for Best Director 2023, Black Canvas Best Director Award 2023, FIDLab AirFrance Prize 2022, Austin Film Society Feature Film Grant 2022, US in Poland 2022 New Horizons Award
+Awards: Locarno Boccalino d'Oro for Best Director 2023, Black Canvas Best Director Award 2023, Best Picture, Best Actress, Best Artistic Contribution from Hainan Island International Film Festival, FIDLab AirFrance Prize 2022, Austin Film Society Feature Film Grant 2022, US in Poland 2022 New Horizons Award

 Family Portrait is my debut feature and my biggest project to date.
 Though Family Portrait is a narrative film with quite a lot of dialogue, it stays rooted in the visual language of bodies in motion.
 I was interested in showing all that is falling away from the photo itself - the inability for the family to find unison and stillness with one another, so instead we see them in constant flux.
 The introduction and ending scenes show the film starting and ending at the same unfixed place - where the family is walking down to take the picture, and the main character is leading them there.
 First, in constant chaos, and the second time, as if they are walking in a solemn rite with one another.
 And both times, unable to take the picture.